If you plan to move to the USA and want to learn how to get an L1A Visa, this blog post is exactly what you are looking for.

 My concern about the new lawyer costs

-Following the lawsuit with the company's lawyers, virtually nothing has changed, despite my concern about costs, because in my agreement with the company (Samsung) to move to the United States I suppose to pay myself for the visa, moving costs and housing rents.
+Following the lawsuit with the company's lawyers, virtually nothing has changed, despite my concern about costs.
+In my agreement with the company (Samsung) to move to the United States, I suppose to pay myself for the visa, moving costs, and housing rents.

-I talked to the new lawyer about what would be the fees because they would come out of my own pocket and the contract with the company in Chicago was very interesting because it is was a non-profit organization.
+I talked to the new lawyer about the fees because they would come out of my pocket.
+The contract with the company in Chicago was very interesting because it was a non-profit organization.

-The new lawyer calmed me down by saying that the process would not go any further than it had agreed with the Chicago's company, and government fees would obviously be the same.
+The new lawyer calmed me down by saying that the process would not go any further than it had agreed with Chicago's company, and government fees would be the same.

 The petition for non-immigrant workers ...

-Everything starts with a form called I-129 to which I have already mentioned previously, the immigration lawyer fills out this document to start the process of petitioning the non-immigrant worker permit.
+Everything starts with a form called I-129, which I have already mentioned previously; the immigration lawyer fills out this document to begin petitioning the non-immigrant worker permit.